Creative Design Highlights Vertical Conveyor at Cardinal Laminated Glass Plant

 Large, Single-Piece Lift Carriage

-The lift carriage required to safely transport the channels on carts is longer than most, with useable space dimensions of 5’-0” wide x 25’-0” long x 7’-0” high.
-Carriages of this size are typically two-pieces, bolted together onsite with interlocking sections, and then welded.
+The lift carriage required to safely transport the channels on carts is longer than most, with useable space dimensions of 5’ W x 25’ L x 7’ H. Carriages of this size are typically two-pieces, bolted together onsite with interlocking sections, and then welded.
 Splitting a carriage into two pieces allows for easier transportation to the site and delivery into the building.
 But it does create more assembly work for the installation crew.

-The overall carriage surface dimensions are 6’-9” wide x 29’-4” long.
-Because of the unusual length, deflection becomes an issue.
+The overall carriage surface dimensions are 6’ 9” W x 29’ 0” x 4’ 0” L. Because of the unusual length, deflection becomes an issue.
 In order to maintain complete structural rigidity, the Ocala carriage is 14.25” thick, at least twice as thick as the norm.
 On the ground floor it settles in a pit with the top of the carriage flush to the floor.

-Cardinal Glass is a leading manufacturer of high performance glass for residential windows and doors with 37 manufacturing facilities across the United States.
-Many of the larger plants feature a PFlow Industries vertical reciprocating conveyor (VRC) to lift components to upper levels during the production process.
+Cardinal Glass is a leading manufacturer of high performance glass for residential windows and doors, with 37 manufacturing facilities across the United States.
+Many of the larger plants feature a PFlow Industries vertical reciprocating conveyor (VRC) with a carriage to lift components to upper levels during the production process.

-Several of these VRCs are unusually large and the June 2016 installation of a PFlow F Series four-post lift at the Ocala Plant being as big as any.
+Several of these VRCs are unusually large and the PFlow F Series four-post lift at the Ocala Plant being as big as any.
 But it is not just the sheer size of the lift that is unique.
 It is also the customization of major structural components, and the efforts to address certain design and installation challenges.

 The Ocala VRC is installed directly in front of the production area where channels that seal the two glass panes are filled with moisture preventing desiccant.
-The channels come in hollow sticks that are 23-plus feet long and then transported to the second floor for further production.
-Before the VRC, the channels were lifted by forklift to the second floor; a slow tedious process with little margin for error.
+The channels come in hollow sticks that are 23-plus sq. ft. long and then transported to the second floor for further production.
+Before the VRC, the channels were lifted by forklift to the second floor — a slow, tedious process with little margin for error.

 Additional unusually large components

-The lengthwise dimension on the second level, which is open to the ground floor below, is protected by a 27 foot wide back-stop panel attached to the upper portion of the two front guide columns.
+The lengthwise dimension on the second level, which is open to the ground floor below, is protected by a 27 sq. ft. wide-back-stop panel attached to the upper portion of the two front guide columns.
 To provide the necessary strength and rigidity to secure the long open span, and still be manageable in the field, the back-stop panel required bolt-together assembly to be properly fitted and placed.

 Custom chain tensioners